-The proposed fit provides a satisfactory match to the LES profiles, particularly in the z-profiles, in the entire domain, while a noticeable gap between the LES data and IQ2018 still exists in the near wake.
-We note that the stable LES results show an asymmetry in the y-profiles (Figure 7b), due to the Coriolis force and the resulting Ekman-spiral effect, which is not captured by the proposed formulation and therefore an overestimation by the final fitting can be seen in the far wake.
-Because this LES dataset did not simulate the effect of the hub, the RMSE was relatively low: 2.86×10^{-3} , for an average value of $\Delta TKE/U{\infty}^2$ of about 4.41×10^{-3} (Table 3).
+The proposed fit provides a satisfactory match to the LES profiles, particularly in the z profiles, in the entire domain, while a noticeable gap between the LES data and IQ2018 still exists in the near wake.
+We note that the stable LES results show an asymmetry in the y profiles (Fig. 7b) due to the Coriolis force and the resulting Ekman-spiral effect, which is not captured by the proposed formulation, and therefore an overestimation by the final fitting can be seen in the far wake.
+Because this LES dataset did not simulate the effect of the hub, the RMSE was relatively low: 2.86×10^{-3} , for an average value of $\Delta \text{TKE}/U{\infty}^2$ of about 4.41 × 10-3 (Table 3).

 The fourth study used for validation is AJU2020 (Aju et al., 2020), which describes the Boundary Layer and Subsonic Tunnel (BLAST) experiments that were conducted at the University of Texas at Dallas.
-The wind tunnel is 30 m long, 2.1 m high, and 2.8 m wide, with cubic blocks of 2.5 cm of height located at 0.2 m between each other on the bottom surface of the test section to achieve a well-developed turbulent boundary layer.
-Horizontal axis wind turbines, with D = 200 mm and H = 200 mm, were used in the experiments, based on models from Sandia National Labs and locally manufactured at the university.
+The wind tunnel is 30 m long, 2.1 m high, and 2.8 m wide, with cubic blocks of 2.5 cm height located 0.2 m between each other on the bottom surface of the test section to achieve a well-developed turbulent boundary layer.
+Horizontal-axis wind turbines, with D = 200 mm and H = 200 mm, were used in the experiments, based on models from Sandia National Laboratories, and locally manufactured at the university.
+A particle image velocimetry (PIV) system was used to measure the turbulence along the center axis of each turbine.
+The tests were conducted in neutral stability, and only vertical profiles at selected downstream distances were available.
+Values near the surface are not reliable due to ground effects.